NCAS-CMS/cfdm/docs/source/tutorial.rst

 If this field were to be written to a netCDF dataset then, in the absence of predefined names, default netCDF variable and dimension names would be automatically generated (based on standard names where they exist).
-The setting of bespoke netCDF names is, however, easily done with the :ref:`netCDF interface <NetCDF-interface>`.
+The setting of bespoke netCDF names is, however, achievable with the :ref:`netCDF interface <NetCDF-interface>`.

 .. code-block:: python
    :caption: *Set netCDF variable and dimension names for the field